THE NEW OPTIMAL LINKEDIN POST IMAGE SIZE 2021

 ✔︎ You will get greater results as followers and customers will notice.

 If you believe you have a creative, passionate and curious mind, I invite you to read my article about How to write the best Social Media Strategy.
 I guarantee you will start doing Linkedin Marketing in a far more meaningful and effective way. 😀

-Do not miss > Best Linkedin profile cover image ideas
+Marketers are reading > The best Linkedin profile cover image ideas

 RECOMMENDED IMAGE SIZE FOR LINKEDIN POST – HORIZONTAL

 As noted before, a horizontal image will also fit fine, however, it will not get as much real estate as the vertical optimal image size noted above.